MarkXA/nidevconf/content/volunteers.md

 * [Speaker Info](/speakerinfo)
 * [Venue](/venue)

-If you have any issues that arise that involve health, safety, harassment or offensive behaviour, please let one of the organizing committee know: Art Knipe, Joan McAleer, Mark Allan, Martin Naughton and Phil Weir.
+If you have any issues that arise that involve health, safety, harassment or offensive behaviour, please let one of the organizing committee know: Art Knipe, Joan McAleer, Mark Allan, Martin Naughton, May Cheung, Phil Weir and Zoe Gadon-Thompson.

 We will be communicating through a private channel on the [NI Tech & Design slack](https://nitech.slack.com) on the day.
 The slack channel is called #nidevconf-volunteers.